 These storage containers by IRIS USA are perfect for large artificial arrangements as well as fitting those small ones in there, too!

 So, there you have it.
 Cleaning and storing your artificial plants and arrangements can be quick and easy.
-For more cleaning tips, check out this blog post.
+For more tips on how to clean fake flowers, check out this blog post.

 Do you have a tip for cleaning or storing faux plants and arrangements?
 Drop it in the comments.